Genius-gambit/ft_containers/readme.md

 3. Implement member functions which adds values to the vectors.
 ~~4.
 Get the allocation working for the vector classes.~~
-5. ~~Get Destructor working to free all the memory for the vector classes.~~
-6. Implement working on simple vectors.
+5. ~~Get Destructor working to free all the memory for the vector classes.~~ ~~6.
+Implement working on simple vectors.~~
-7. Implement iterator positions.
+~~7.
+Implement iterator positions.~~
-8. Get the references of each and every element in the vector container.
-9. Work on Insertion using iterators, allocator in vectors.
+~~8.
+Get the references of each and every element in the vector container.~~ ~~9.
+Work on Insertion using iterators, allocator in vectors.~~
 10. Implement all member functions of the vectors.
+11. Implement Enable if.
+12. Implement vector container operator overloads.

 `#LOG:`
 1. Created a vector.hpp file for the instanciation.